AdaptiveAILab/fgi/README.md

 ![image](https://github.com/AdaptiveAILab/fgi/assets/3898842/faad2932-7881-4afb-947e-e269a0e02c9d)
 ![image](https://github.com/AdaptiveAILab/fgi/assets/3898842/10410559-7ddd-4432-8b5a-79b91886c961)

 Note that with increasing sequence length, torch.compile has extended warmup costs.
-More details an results can be found in the [paper](https://arxiv.org/pdf/2406.00177).
+More details and results can be found in the [paper](https://arxiv.org/pdf/2406.00177).

 ## See FGI in action